 The University of Newcastle team also collaborated with Professor Nick Europe-Finner from the Reproductive and Vascular Research Group at Newcastle University in England.

-Trent Barrett and Eng-Cheng Chan research in conjunction with HMRI’s Pregnancy and Reproduction Research Program and are members of the University of Newcastle’s Mothers and Babies Research Centre.
+Trent Butler and Eng-Cheng Chan research in conjunction with HMRI’s Pregnancy and Reproduction Research Program and are members of the University of Newcastle’s Mothers and Babies Research Centre.
 HMRI is a partnership between Hunter New England Health, the University of Newcastle and the community.